npiv/chatblade/README.md

                         Temperature (openai setting)
   --chat-gpt {3.5,4}, -c {3.5,4}
-                        Chat GPT model (default 3.5) --extract, -e         Extract content from response if possible (either json or code block) --raw, -r             print the last response as pure text, don't pretty print or format --tokens, -t          Display what *would* be sent, how many tokens, and estimated costs
+                        Chat GPT model (default 3.5) --extract, -e         Extract content from response if possible (either JSON or code block) --raw, -r             print the last response as pure text, don't pretty print or format --tokens, -t          Display what *would* be sent, how many tokens, and estimated costs
 ```